Prime Video: The 33 Best Movies to Watch

 One Night in Miami (2020)

-If you still haven't seen Oscar-nominated film One Night in Miami, this is a sign to clear your schedule.
-A fictionalized take on a meeting that took place between Malcolm X, Sam Cooke, Muhammad Ali and Jim Brown in 1964, the film is a funny, lively and engaging account that weaves in historical fact.
-You'll find superb performances from each of its four lead actors who step into huge roles.
-A thought-provoking, memorable feature that's elevated by electrifying scenes between Leslie Odom Jr. and Kingsley Ben-Adir.
+If you still haven't seen One Night in Miami, this is a sign to clear your schedule.
+The Oscar-nominated drama offers a fictionalized take on a real-life meeting that took place between Malcolm X, Sam Cooke, Muhammad Ali and Jim Brown in 1964.
+Each of its four lead actors shine, and when they eventually convene for the film's titular night, their imagined conversations and debate feel real.
+A lively, magnetic and thought-provoking film that's strengthened by standout scenes between Leslie Odom Jr. and Kingsley Ben-Adir.

 Being the Ricardos (2021)